Crunkcore: Culture and criticism

 The Boston Phoenix has mentioned criticism of the style, saying that "the idea that a handful of kids would remix lowest-common-denominator screamo with crunk beats, misappropriated gangsterisms, and the extreme garishness of emo fashion was sure to incite hate-filled diatribes".
 Amy Sciarretto of Noisecreep noted that crunkcore is "oft maligned as the nu metal of this generation."
 The group Brokencyde in particular has been singled out, with John McDonnell of The Guardian reviewing their music unfavorably.
-AbsolutePunk founder Jason Tate said that the level of backlash against Brokencyde is more than he has seen for any single act in the ten years.
+AbsolutePunk founder Jason Tate said that the level of backlash against Brokencyde is more than he has seen for any single act in the last ten years.
 According to Tate, "they're just that bad, and they epitomize everything that music (and human beings) should not be."
 Brokencyde member Mikl has acknowledged the criticism leveled at them, but stated, "We don't care what people say ...
 All these critics are trying to bring us down, and yet we're selling a lot of copies of our music and that's because of our dedicated fans."
 Writer Jessica Hopper also has criticized the group, but acknowledged its appeal to teenagers, stating "brokeNCYDE just completely references anything that might be a contemporary pop culture reference, or anything that a teenage person is into....
 You kind of get everything at once."
-3OH!3 drew similar controversy in 2015 by releasing a single titled "My Dick".
+Melissa Ursula Dawn Goldsmith and Anthony J. Fonseca in Hip Hop around the World: An Encyclopedia state that critics of crunkcore consider the style an example of appropriation of African-American culture by white people, especially because most of the prominent crunkcore artists are white.